Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Visualizing Mean Squared Error.md

 ![[Pasted image 20220605144957.png]]

 Now, to actually plot the gradient descent, we need to calculate the slope in each parameter.
 In order to do that, we need to get the partial derivative of the Mean Squared Error.
-If y hat is equivalent to the linear gradient formula, then the formula to be used is:
+If [[Y Hat]] is equivalent to the linear gradient formula, then the formula to be used is:
 ![[Pasted image 20220605145012.png]]

 First formula is the partial derivative of mse with respect to theta 0